Wesleyan Church

-The Wesleyan Church, also known as the Wesleyan Methodist Church and Wesleyan Holiness Church depending on the region, is a Methodist Christian denomination in the United States, Canada, the United Kingdom, South Africa, Namibia, Sierra Leone, Liberia, Indonesia, and Australia.
-The church is aligned with the Wesleyan-Holiness movement and has roots in the teachings of John Wesley.
+The Wesleyan Church, also known as the Wesleyan Methodist Church or Wesleyan Holiness Church depending on the region, is a United States-based Christian denomination headquartered in Fishers, Indiana, with congregations across North America, the United Kingdom, South Africa, Namibia, Sierra Leone, Liberia, Indonesia, and Australia.
+The church is aligned with the Holiness movement and has roots in the teachings of British preacher John Wesley.
 It adheres to Wesleyan-Arminian doctrine and is a member of the World Methodist Council.

-Near the end of 2014, the Wesleyan Church had grown to an average of 516,203 adherents weekly in around 5,800 churches worldwide, and was active in almost 100 nations.
+Wesleyan Life is the official publication; Global Partners the official nonprofit missions organization.

 In 2017, there were 140,954 members in 1,607 congregations in North America, and an average worship attendance of 239,842.

-Wesleyan Life is the official publication.
-Global Partners is the official non-profit missions organization.
-The Wesleyan Church world headquarters are in Fishers, Indiana, United States.
+In 2020, the number of congregations in the United States was 1,463.

 History

 The Wesleyan Methodist Connection was officially formed in 1843 at an organizing conference in Utica, New York, by a group of ministers and laymen splitting from the Methodist Episcopal Church.
 The split was primarily over their objections to slavery, though they had secondary issues as well, such as ecclesiastical polity.
 Orange Scott presided as the meeting formed a federation of churches at first calling themselves the Wesleyan Methodist Connection, a name chosen to emphasize the primacy of the local church, and the intended nature of the denomination as a connection of churches.
 Other leaders at the organizing conference were La Roy Sunderland, who had been tried and defrocked for his antislavery writings, Lucious C. Matlack, and Luther Lee, a minister who later operated an Underground Railroad station in Syracuse, New York.

 The denomination sponsored traveling preachers on the frontier and into Canada, where they appealed to workingmen and farmers.
 Typical was Rev. James Caughey, an American sent to Ontario by the Wesleyan Methodist Church from the 1840s through 1864.
 He brought in converts by the score, most notably in the revivals in Canada West 1851–53.
 His technique combined restrained emotionalism with a clear call for personal commitment, coupled with follow-up action to organize support from converts.
 It was a time when the Holiness Movement caught fire, with the revitalized interest of men and women in Christian perfection.
 Caughey successfully bridged the gap between the style of earlier camp meetings and the needs of more sophisticated Methodist congregations in the emerging cities.